coffeecoco/lambdolf/quarantine-user/README.md

 1. Directly attached policies

 This repository provides details on the following suggested triggers for the lambda function.
-1. MFA Device is Deactivated
+1. MFA Device is deactivated or deleted.

 ## IAM Policy
-This is the required IAM policy that must be attached to the Lambda Role: [iam-policy.json](iam-policy.json)
+In addition to the AWSLambdaBasicExecutionRole IAM policy, this is the required IAM policy that must be attached to the Lambda Role: [iam-policy.json](iam-policy.json)

 ### Use Case: Trigger on "MFA Device is Deactivated"